A complete data breakdown — traffic, conversions, and revenue

 Simply put, scope all topics you’d like to rank for as if you had zero budget constraints.

-If you automate keyword research – it is really easy.
+This may sound complicated, but if you automate keyword research – it is really easy and very fast.

 While I can’t reveal exact categories, I can share that we operated in the broader verticals of: